PoliticalGraveyard.com

 Mary Ann Marker — of Waldron, Hillsdale County, Mich.
 Democrat.
 Member of Michigan Democratic State Central Committee, 1973.
 Female.
 Still living as of 1973.

 Dorothy Marsh — of Detroit, Wayne County, Mich.
 Progressive.
-Candidate for Presidential Elector for Michigan, 1952.
+Candidate for Presidential Elector for Michigan.
 Female.
-Still living as of 1952.
+Presumed deceased.
+Burial location unknown.

 Kate Marshall — of Petoskey, Emmet County, Mich.
 Mayor of Petoskey, Mich.; elected 2000; elected unopposed 2001; elected 2002.
 Female.
 Still living as of 2002.

 Marilyn Marshall — of Eagle Harbor, Keweenaw County, Mich.; Marquette, Marquette County, Mich.
 Democrat.
-Delegate to Democratic National Convention from Michigan, 1972, 1980; candidate in primary for Michigan state senate 38th District, 1974.
+Delegate to Democratic National Convention from Michigan, 1972, 1980; candidate for Michigan state senate 38th District, 1974.
 Female.
 Still living as of 1980.

 Catherine M. Martin — of Franklin, Oakland County, Mich.
 Democrat.
 Delegate to Democratic National Convention from Michigan, 2008.
 Female.
 Still living as of 2008.